paolomandica/HALO/README.md

 ## Acknowledgements
-This project is based on the following open-source projects: [FADA](https://github.com/JDAI-CV/FADA) and [SDCA](https://github.com/BIT-DA/SDCA).
-We thank their authors for making the source code publically available.
+This project is based on the [RIPU](https://github.com/BIT-DA/RIPU) open-source project, with our re-implementation in PyTorch Lightning for multi-GPU ADA.
+We thank the authors for making the source code publically available.